Mount Saint Joseph High School

+Mount Saint Joseph's historic tower, built in 1901, seen here in 2016.

-Mount Saint Joseph High School (commonly MSJ or Mount Saint Joe) is a Catholic college preparatory school and secondary school / high school for young men from ninth to twelfth grade sponsored by the Xaverian Brothers and founded in 1876.
+Mount Saint Joseph High School (commonly MSJ or Mount Saint Joe) is a Catholic college preparatory school and secondary school / high school for boys from ninth to twelfth grade sponsored by the Xaverian Brothers and founded in 1876.
 It is located within the Archdiocese of Baltimore, Maryland.

 Extracurricular activities

 School colors and mascot

 The school colors are purple and cream.
 The mascot of the Mount is the Gael.

 Sports

-Mount Saint Joseph plays most of its sports including wrestling, football, rugby, soccer, volleyball, basketball, baseball, lacrosse, ice hockey, mountain biking,swimming,water polo and tennis in the Maryland Interscholastic Athletic Association (MIAA) “A” Conference against other Catholic and private schools.
+Mount Saint Joseph plays most of its sports including wrestling, football, rugby, soccer, volleyball, basketball, baseball, lacrosse, ice hockey, mountain biking, swimming, water polo and tennis in the Maryland Interscholastic Athletic Association (MIAA) “A” Conference against other Catholic and private schools.
 The basketball team competes in both the MIAA and the Baltimore Catholic League.
 The most success has come from the wrestling program, whose varsity team has over 30 state championships and 9 national championships.
 The basketball team won the Baltimore Catholic League in 2012/13.